purr/icon-editor/README.md

 <details>
 <summary>Click to expand version history</summary>

+- v1.9.7 - Fixed cutout mode export to ensure 100% transparency with no red outlines or fill
+- v1.9.6 - Improved visual indicators in cutout mode for better positioning
 - v1.9.2 - Reduced SVG outline thickness in cutout mode for more precise editing
 - v1.9.1 - Simplified color picker to use hex colors only for a cleaner interface
 - v1.9.0 - Enhanced CSS for custom color inputs with better visibility and spacing